letizia-sorrentino/recipe-app-project/README.md

 - Express.js
 - An SQL database

-Backend files are available in the [recipe-app-backend](https://github.com/letizia-sorrentino/recipe-app-backend) repository.
+Backend files are available in the [backend repository](https://github.com/letizia-sorrentino/recipe-app-backend).

 ## Live Website